JimiLab/LocalifyMusicEventData/README.md

 <img width="1197" alt="Screen Shot 2022-07-19 at 5 53 23 PM" src="https://user-images.githubusercontent.com/19521672/179855100-a532e248-3af1-4fd3-bc7a-a90b04b26783.png">

+## Acknowledgements

+Doug Turnbull, Tim Clerico, John Hunter, and Emmett Barry all contributed to the Localify.org music event scraper code.
+This research was supported by NSF grant IIS-1901330/1901168 and NEH grant HAA-280975-21.
+Finally, we would like to thank the anonymous ISMIR reviewers for their highly constructive feedback.

 ## License
 This library is released under the terms of the MIT license.
 Full details in ```LICENSE``` file.